MEET OUR BOARD MEMBERS

 STEPHANIE JOSEPH

-Stephanie Joseph received her Bachelor of Accountancy from The George Washington University as Valedictorian.
+Stephanie Joseph (she/her) received her Bachelor of Accountancy from The George Washington University as Valedictorian.
 She then earned a Graduate Certificate in Medical Services Management at Johns Hopkins University.
 Stephanie began her career in public accounting.
 She currently works for Housing Unlimited, Inc. in the Finance Department.
 HUI provides affordable housing for people in mental health recovery who are ready to live independently in Montgomery County, Maryland.
 There, Stephanie’s experience as an individual living with bipolar disorder complements her personal desire to help others living with mental challenges.
 Prior to working for HUI, Stephanie worked at several nonprofits most notably at NAMI Montgomery County where she was the Finance Director and Office Administrator/Helpline Coordinator.
 Stephanie sits on the Board of the Montgomery County Mental Health Advisory Committee as well as the County Suicide Prevention Coalition.
 She also works on the MHAC Subcommittee dedicated to mitigating poor mental health directly caused by climate change.
 Mental health is her passion and she dedicates her work to the memory of her father who she lost to suicide in 2011.
 She would like to see an end to the stigma of mental health challenges and believes that good quality mental health care is a right that should be extended to all persons.
 Stephanie is certified through the ASIST suicide prevention program and is a graduate of Mental Health First Aid.
 She is excited about being on the UU Mental Health Network Board because good mental health is integral in everything Stephanie does.
 In her spare time, Stephanie enjoys cooking and reading.
 Stephanie currently lives in Germantown, Maryland with her six Chihuahuas.

-Board Member at Large
+Board member at large